ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 In my case, increasing fetch.min.bytes from 1 --> 1000000 only resulted in an increase of 0.5% throughput in message consumption from 1087114 messages to 1092259.5209.

 ## Horizontal Scale
-Now that we have reached a "peak" in our current configuration (3CPU, 12GB MEM, 25GB DISK) lets horizontally scale our cluster to see what performance benefits we can gain
+Now that we have reached a "peak" in our current configuration (3CPU, 12GB MEM, 25GB DISK) lets horizontally scale our cluster to see what performance benefits we can gain.
+Begin so by adding some nodes to your DC/OS cluster.
+We started this guide with 4, and for the rest of this guide we will test using 10 private agents

+### DC/OS Cluster Prerequisites
+- 1 Master
+- 10 Private Agents
+- DC/OS CLI Installed and authenticated to your Local Machine
+- AWS Instance Type: m3.xlarge - 4vCPU, 15GB RAM See here for more recommended instance types by Confluent
+	- EBS Backed Storage - 60 GB

-### Cluster Parameters
+### Kafka Cluster Parameters
 - 6x Brokers
 - 3 CPU
 - 12GB MEM